Parent page: More about Components and Libraries

 This evolved object model is known as the Unified Component Model.

 This component model effectively maps the concept of a design component - in the traditional electronics design arena - to the component as seen by the rest of the organization in the bigger 'product arena'.
 A truly 'Unified Component' model that not only represents the component in the different design domains (Schematic Capture, PCB Layout, Simulation) but also facilitates choices of the desired physical components - real-world manufactured parts - at design-time, offering a significant improvement in terms of procurement cost and time, when manufacturing the assembled product.

-Under this modeling paradigm, the design component, as seen by the designer, is separated from the Manufacturer and/or Vendor parts.
-This information is not defined as part of the component.
-Instead, Part Choices are used to map the design component to one or more Manufacturer Parts, listed in a Part Catalog, which in turn can be mapped to one or more Vendor parts, allowing the designer to state up-front, what real parts can be used for any given design component used in a design.
+Under this modeling paradigm, a Part Choices list is used to map the design component to one or more Manufacturer Parts, listed in the managed content server's local Part Catalog, which in turn can be mapped to one or more Vendor parts, allowing the designer to state up-front, what real parts can be used for any given design component used in a design.

 These components, along with their part choices, are stored in a managed content server.
-A managed component (as it is then referred to) is stored as a series of revisions of a uniquely-identifiable Component Item.
+A managed component (as it is then referred) is stored as a series of revisions of a uniquely-identifiable Component Item.
 Each revision is lifecycle-managed, providing collections of certified components, authorized to be re-instantiated into new design projects, manufactured into prototypes, or used for production runs.
-In short, a catalog of components implemented through server-based 'libraries'.
+In short, a catalog of managed components implemented through Server-based 'libraries'.